sandialabs/Fugu/docs/source/introduction.rst

 Each Brick represents one computational function.
 Bricks are attached to a Scaffold.
 Bricks have certain key properties:
 dimensionality:  A dictionary containing information such as the input and output sizes, circuit depth (if defined), and the types of codings. self.supported_codings:  A list of supported codings for this brick.
-A complete list of codings is avialable at input_coding_types .
+A complete list of codings is avialable at input_coding_types.
 is_built:  A simple boolean saying whether or not the brick as been built
 name: A string representing the brick